StreamAvatar: Streaming Diffusion Models for Real-Time Interactive Human Avatars: Experiment

 For talking avatar video generation, qualitative comparisons are shown in Fig.~\ref{fig:cmp_talk}.
 EchoMimicV3 and Hallo3 exhibit noticeable distortions, particularly in the hand regions, and suffer from error accumulation that leads to identity drift over long sequences.
 OmniAvatar produces stable results with fewer distortions but shows the least motion dynamics, largely preserving the posture of the reference frame.
 HunyuanVideo-Avatar and StableAvatar generate more dynamic motions but occasionally introduce distortions; StableAvatar further produces artifacts such as subtitles and jitters at sliding-window boundaries.
 In contrast, our method achieves realistic and consistent avatars with rich motion dynamics while exhibiting fewer distortions.

-For interactive avatar generation, qualitative results are shown in Fig.~\ref{fig:cmp_interact}.
-During the talking phase, our method produces accurate lip movements accompanied by vivid gestures, while during the listening phase, it responds naturally to auditory cues.
+For interactive avatar generation, qualitative comparisons with the baseline are shown in Fig.~\ref{fig:cmp_interact}.
+During the talking phase, our method produces accurate lip movements with vivid gestures, while during the listening phase, it responds naturally to auditory cues.
 It also generates smooth and realistic transitions between talking and listening.
 Compared to the baseline, which remains largely static during listening, our method exhibits greater expressiveness and realism.

-Please refer to our appendix and demo video for more comparisons and results.
+Please refer to Appendix \cref{ap_subsec:cmp_interact_head} and \ref{ap_subsec:cmp_interact_full} for additional comparisons with closed-source interactive baselines, \cref{ap_subsec:long_video} for long video generation results, and the demo video for more comparisons with all methods.